oubiwann/EUC-2014-LFE/README.rst

 Chapter Breakdown
 -----------------

-* Title Page
+Title Page

-* Why Lisp?
+Why Lisp?

 * Quick history of Lisp
 * The best of Lisp + the best of Erlang
 * The community benefits from a richer diversity

-* LFE Intro/Recap
+LFE Intro/Recap

 * Origins
 * Previous presentations
 * Code samples

+Released Features

+* Maps in LFE.
+* A new (run ...)
+REPL command run running LFE shell commands.
+* Now possible to define functions and macros in the REPL.
+* Strings no longer need to be quoted.
+* LFE now has Common Lisp macros (prog1 ...) and (prog2 ...).
+* (mod:func ...) syntax now supported.
+* New (fields-name) macro for easier usage of Mnesia from LFE.
+* Common Lisp-style multiline comments now supported: #| ... |#.
+* Improved handling of .hrl files.

+New Example Code

+* Added ring benchmark.
+* Added Joe Armstrong's favorite program.
+* Added another message-passing example.
+* Added async HTTP example.
+* Added guessing game example.

+New Documentation

+* New features updated in the text docs.
+* The Erlang "Programming Rules and Conventions" was ported to LFE.
+* The Common Lisp Style Guide was ported to LFE.
+* Work on new Java Interop Section is under way.
+* New mneisa tutorial on lfe.github.io.
+* Quick Start Guide was rewritten.
+* New "Counter Application" tutorial on lfe.github.io.
+* New "Setting up a Development Environment" section was added to the User Guide.
+* A port of Land of Lisp to LFE is under way.

+Current Work

+* First candidate module for LFE stdlib has an open pull request.
+* Several tasks to improve the use of Erjang and Java from LFE.

+Roadmap

+* Spec and type support, pending José Valim's work on AST support in .beam files.
-* Latest changes in LFE
+* Submitting more candidates for inclusion in LFE stdlib.
+* Preparing for an LFE 1.0 release!
+* Creating an LFE Cookbook.
+* Completing the Java Interop documentation.
+* Finished the LFE User Guide.

+Community Projects

-  *
+* Monads for LFE (calrissian)
+* Reveal.js for LFE and YAWS (lfe-reveal-js)
-  *
+* lfetool
+* HTML as S-expressions in LFE (exemplar)

-* Roadmap
+* LFE and Elli
-  *
+* LFE and YAWS

-* Features: Coming Soon
-* Projects: Coming Soon
+* Test fixture support landed in lfeunit

-* Playing Well with Others
+Playing Well with Others

 * Elixir
 * jlfe
 * JInterface and Clojure

 "Un grand pouvoir implique une grande responsabilité"